paulgribble/motornet_demo/README.md

 ## Starting point

-After you install motornet and the libraries above, activate the venv:
+After you setup as above, you can run the `demo1.py` script like this:

 ```{shell}
 uv run python demo1.py